 The best way to get rid of a spider mite infestation is to spray and clean your plant with neem oil or a solution of dawn dish soap mixed with room-temperature water.
 For the best outcome, make sure to wear gloves and clean the variegated rubber plant leaves thoroughly, and do regular checks of your plants.

 It is important to be vigilant against spider mites since they can damage or even kill a plant quickly.
 I would also recommend changing the soil completely or adding Diatomaceous Earth to the soil.

 With an indoor Variegated Rubber Tree, pruning might eventually become necessary.
 If your tree is growing too tall, that’s when you should cut off the top to your desired height.
 It’s also safe, and sometimes necessary, to shape your tree and to re-pot as it grows.

-If you already own a Rubber Tree, for the safety of any pets in your house be sure to make certain that it is kept out of their reach, and that they don’t ingest it.
-My dogs and cats aren’t into eating plants so I am in the clear, but if you have curious pets, I would keep a close watch or put your ficus in a room they do not have access to when you are not there to supervise.
+If you already own a Rubber Tree, for the safety of any pets in your house, be sure to make certain that it is kept out of their reach and that they don’t ingest it.
+My dogs and cats aren’t into eating plants, so I am in the clear, but if you have curious pets, I would keep a close watch or put your Ficus in a room they do not have access to when you are not there to supervise.

 Q: When should I water my Variegated Rubber Tree?

 A: The best way to tell if your Variegated Rubber Tree needs water is to stick a finger into the soil.
 If it’s dry, then you should water your plant.
 A good rule of thumb is to let the topsoil (top inch or two) dry out before watering it again.